mohsen-mirzaei/available-class-notifier/README.md

 Notes:
 - Copy the course numbers exactly as displayed on SESS.
 The script searches the page text for those strings.
+- The sound will be played once when the script is run. this is to make sure that everything is working and the sound can be heard clearly.

 ## Run
 ```powershell